DearCM1/South-Island-Recipes/files/caponata_parmigiana.md

 (5.0⭐️)

 Medium effort show-stopper meal that is well worth the time.
-Follow these here instructions and you'll find yourself in juicy town.
+Follow these instructions and you'll find yourself in Juicy Town.

 ## At A Glance